kay-tea/careers-website/README.md

  - Create jobs table and add data using MySQL Workbench
  - Connect to database from Replit using SQLAlchemy

 Step 2: Create Database-driven dynamic pages
+ - use mysql workbench to generate tables
 Step 3: Store submitted applications in database